1742: The beginnings of the Court Opera of Friedrich the Great

 The comeback took place with TatjanaGsovsky (1945–1951).
 In her work, the complete mastery of the Russian school had as much effect as her experience with the German free dance.
 Daisy Spies (1951–1955), who has already been a Principal dancer with Max Terpis, became her successor.
 Lilo Gruber (1955–1969), a Wigman-pupil that cultivated the Soviet realism and Claus Schulz (1969–1972) replaced each other.
 For their era, a vivid ballet bustle is characteristic as well as a diversified repertoire.
 Egon Bischoff, (1974–1993, inbetween one year with Martin Puttke), brought the classic-academical Russian school to completion and promoted the homogenity of the company by closely working together with the ballet school.
 In 1993, Michael Denard was appointed director.
 Choreographers like Maurice Béjart, Roland Petit or Rudolf Nureyev enriched the ballet repertoire of the Staatsoper, creating specifically for the ensemble.
 The French choreographer Patrice Bart restaged a row of great ballet classics.
 Between 1996 and 2001, the temporary director was Georg Quander.
-Vladimir Malakhov was appointed artistic director in 2002, since 2004 he has been the artistic director of the Staatsballett Berlin.
+Vladimir Malakhov was appointed artistic director in 2002, from 2004 to 2014 he has been the artistic director of the Staatsballett Berlin.

 1966 – 2004: Komische Oper Berlin